Trying to get started with homeschooling has a lot of similarities to being a first-time parent.

 That is okay!
 Expect from the beginning that you may need months and months to get settled in.

-Parents that don’t know this are the ones who throw up their hands right away and say, “Well, this just isn’t going to work.”
+Parents who don’t know this are the ones who throw up their hands right away and say, “Well, this just isn’t going to work.”

 Afraid you’ll forget all this when you scroll to the next article?
 Pin it to your favorite Pinterest board or share it with your friends and followers!